AxCommunity/Bys-PatchNotes/README.md

+▶️ Version 1.6: ◀️

+• Modification and optimization of the function that retrieves the TPM status to work on most machines.

+• Added new feature to do disk cleanup during complete clean.

 ▶️ Version 1.5: ◀️

 • Do all the cleaning only if the application detects that the USB key is properly connected, otherwise, it does nothing.

 • Added a feature to detect if 'Hyper-V' is running on the machine.
 And if so it displays the name.

 • Added a feature to detect if 'BIOS' is Legacy or UEFI.

 • Added a feature to detect if 'TPM' is ON or OFF.

 • Added a feature to detect 'Processor Model'.